 Awesome Inca Site Number 4: Ollantaytambo

-Ollantaytambo is the usual starting point for the traditional Inca Trail to Machu Picchu, but is well worth a visit in its own right.
-A steep stone staircase leads up to the fortress, with agricultural terraces on the right, and the remnants of buildings clinging to the rock on the left.
-Following the path around the ruins, you’ll get excellent views of the valley below as you come across temples, storage buildings and homes.
-Some of the agricultural terraces are still in use here, and were full of quinoa when I visited, it was fascinating to see this superfood growing how the Incas would have planted it!
+Ollantaytambo is the usual starting point for the traditional Inca Trail to Machu Picchu but is well worth a visit in its own right.
+A steep stone staircase leads up to the Inca fortress, with agricultural terraces on the right, and the remnants of buildings clinging to the rock on the left.

 Awesome Inca Site Number 5: Vilcabamba

 Still shrouded in mystery and only partially excavated, the archaeological ruins of Vilcabamba are only accessible by a 4 to 9-day trek through the jungle.
-Although it is nowhere near as impressive as Macchu Pichu, the lack of tourists makes it feel extra special.
-The trek can be extended to include a visit to Machu Picchu if you are still craving a trip to the king of all Inca sites!
+Although it is nowhere near as impressive as Macchu Pichu, the lack of tourists makes it feel extra special!
+Furthermore, the trek can be extended to include a visit to Machu Picchu if you are still craving a trip to the king of all Inca sites!